bryanwweber/orbital-mechanics-notes/the-orbit-equation/parabolic-trajectories.md

 ## Orbital Parameter

-The orbital parameter $p$, also called the semilatus rectum, can be written in terms of a Cartesian coordinate system centered on the focus of the parabola.
+The orbital parameter $p$, also called the semi-latus rectum, can be written in terms of a Cartesian coordinate system centered on the focus of the parabola.
 The equation of this parabola is given by:

 :::{math}
 :label: